Alleyn's School: Development

 Alleyn's started developing a new theatre complex, named the Edward Alleyn Building, on 10 February 2007.
-The £8.5million building was completed in 2008 and had a Grand Gala Opening in 2009.
+The £8.5 million building was completed in 2008 and had a Grand Gala Opening in 2009.

 Extra-curricular activities

+The school has one of the largest Combined Cadet Forces in the country, where students can choose between joining the Royal Navy Section, Army Section or RAF Section.
+The Alleyn's CCF is led mainly by its Cadet NCOs who are Sixth Form students responsible for teaching the younger cadets.
+These are led by a team of Senior Cadet NCOs under the Cadet RSM and members of adult staff.
+These Cadet Force adult volunteers have a range of military, civilian or teaching backgrounds.

+The Alleyn's CCF offers a JNCO CADRE, a leadership and infantry training programme, as well as visits to European Battlefields, military bases in England and Wales, and recent courses in Northern Sweden and Cyprus.
+The Alleyn's CCF takes part in annual parades in Dulwich Village with the contingents of Dulwich College and JAGS on Remembrance Sunday.
+For Remembrance Sunday 2022, Alleyn's was invited to provide a stair party of cadets from the Army Section for the arrival of HM the King at the Cenotaph in London.

+The CCF is also linked to the Alleyn's School Rifle Club which competes in various cadet smallbore and fullbore target rifle competitions.

-The school has one of the largest Combined Cadet Forces in the country, where students can choose between joining the Navy Section, Army Section or RAF Section.
-Also, the Alleyn's CCF offers JNCO CADRE, a leadership training programme, as well as visits to European Battlefields, military bases in England and Wales, and a recent arctic survival course in Northern Sweden.
-As well as the CCF, DofE is also offered, with students taking part in volunteering, skills based activities and a final expedition at the end of the year.
-Music and Drama also form a large part of life at Alleyn's with the Michael Croft Theatre (MCT) being a point of pride for the school's Drama department who put on shows there.
-The music at Alleyn's is equally distinguished, with performances at the Royal Festival Hall and at St John's, Smith Square, as well as music tours to Italy, France and Poland.
+Music and drama also form a large part of life at Alleyn's with shows put on at the Michael Croft Theatre by the school's drama department.
+The music at Alleyn's is equally distinguished, with performances at the Royal Festival Hall and St John's, Smith Square, as well as music tours to Italy, France and Poland.